smorrrs/KQ-IV-Resources/kq_iv_map_explanation.md

 Zombies
 - 2 graveyard screens during nighttime
-- In front of mansion door if you don't have the scarab charm
+- In front of mansion door if nighttime and you don't have the scarab charm

 Miser Ghost (Fixed Pattern rather than RNG)
 - Mansion Foyer (enter house, go left or right, return to foyer)